Bay State College: Accreditation

-Bay State College's Associate of Science program in Physical Therapist Assistant is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE).
-Its Associate of Science in Nursing program is accredited by the Accreditation Commission for Education in Nursing (ACEN) and approved by the Massachusetts Board of Registration in Nursing.
+Bay State College's Associate of Science program in Physical Therapist Assistant was accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE).
+Its Associate of Science in Nursing program was accredited by the Accreditation Commission for Education in Nursing (ACEN) and approved by the Massachusetts Board of Registration in Nursing.

-In April 2021, BSC's accreditor voted to ask the school to "show cause why the College should not be placed on probation or have its accreditation withdrawn."
+In April 2021, BSC's accreditor asked the college to "show cause why the College should not be placed on probation or have its accreditation withdrawn."
 NECHE "expressed concern about the College's ability to implement its plans to increase enrollment, enhance financial stability, and assure the sufficiency of appropriately qualified faculty and staff.
-The Commission further noted the lack of robust systems to evaluate educational effectiveness and to use data for planning and institutional improvement."
-In November 2021, the Commission deferred its decision until April 2022.
-At its meeting on April 21, 2022, after a show cause hearing with the college in November 2021, the commission voted to place Bay State College on probation because the college was not meeting the commission's standards on institutional resources and organization and governance.
-Specifically, the institution did not demonstrate that its resources are sufficient to sustain the quality of its educational programs and to support institutional improvement now and in the foreseeable future and that it has an effective system of governance and sufficient administrative capacity.
-In January 2023, NECHE announced that it would withdraw Bay State's accreditation by August 31, 2023, a move that the college is appealing.
+The commission further noted the lack of robust systems to evaluate educational effectiveness and to use data for planning and institutional improvement."
+A show cause hearing was held in November 2021, and on April 21, 2022, the commission voted to place Bay State College on probation because the college was not meeting standards on institutional resources and organization and governance.
+Specifically, Bay State did not demonstrate that its resources are sufficient to sustain the quality of its educational programs and to support institutional improvement now and in the foreseeable future and that it has an effective system of governance and sufficient administrative capacity.
+In January 2023, NECHE announced that it would withdraw Bay State's accreditation by August 31, 2023, a move that the college appealed.
+Accreditation was withdrawn on August 31, 2023.

 Faculty

-According to the US Department of Education's College Navigator, BSC has 7 full-time instructors and 85 part-time instructors.
+According to the US Department of Education's College Navigator, BSC had 7 full-time instructors and 85 part-time instructors.

 Finances

 In 2020, Bay State College had $6 million in assets and $4.1 million in liabilities.

-While Bay State College has had financial deficits, it has been cutting costs to narrow those deficits, from $4.1 million in 2020 to a preliminary 2021 deficit of approximately $1.7 million.
-Its parent company, Ambow Education, provides additional funding when needed.
+While Bay State College had financial deficits, it cut costs to narrow those deficits, from $4.1 million in 2020 to a preliminary 2021 deficit of approximately $1.7 million.
+Its parent company, Ambow Education, provided additional funding when needed.

 Esports

 In 2018, Bay State College was the first college in Massachusetts to join the National Association of Collegiate Esports.
-The current esports team competes in Call of Duty, League of Legends, Fortnite, Overwatch, and Madden.
+The esports team competed in Call of Duty, League of Legends, Fortnite, Overwatch, and Madden.
 In 2022, the Super Smash contingent won the NACE National Championship over the University of Texas Austin.

 Student outcomes

-Bay State College's overall graduation rate is 18 percent, with a transfer out rate of 24 percent.
+Bay State College's overall graduation rate was 18 percent, with a transfer out rate of 24 percent.
 According to the College Scorecard, median student loan debt is $25,813.
-The nursing program has an average NCLEX-RN pass rate of 80.9 percent.
+The nursing program had an average NCLEX-RN pass rate of 80.9 percent.